carrolldanny/playlistcurator/README.md

 Because the Jamendo music service is populated only by new, unsigned and unpublicized music creators, users are bound to discover some new talent using Playlist Curator.
 This is why the playlists’ starting point is the genre type.

- . . . . .
-List of user features (excluding user registration and authentication) . . . .

  + Consumes Jamendo music providers data API
  + Streams Jamendo music providers music files